Is This F-Rated 11% Yielder Improving?

 This year, however, Annaly’s net interest income is projected to rise…

-In 2018, Annaly Capital Management is forecast to generate $1.27 billion in NII.
+In 2018, Annaly Capital Management is forecast by Bloomberg to generate $1.27 billion in NII.

 This is significant because it will cover the expected dividend of $1.21 billion.
-Last year, Annaly likely paid out the same amount, but it is estimated it generated only $1.08 billion in NII (full-year results will be out in a few weeks).
+Last year, Annaly likely paid out the same amount, but it is estimated by Bloomberg to have generated only $1.08 billion in NII (full-year results will be out in a few weeks).

 If the company is able to log more NII in 2018 than it pays in dividends, that will go a long way toward securing the dividend for another year.
 But with its history of dividend cuts, a weak full-year number in the fourth quarter earnings results or lower-than-expected NII in 2018 could result in yet another dividend cut.